120 Big Ideas for What to Do in Retirement

 Whether it is dare devil parachuting, travel, spending time with grandchildren or something else, however you choose to spend your golden years is bound to be exciting…

 Retirees don’t live a static life.
-Things change, and that’s ok.
-These are your rules, and you get to adapt them as you see fit.
+Things change, and interests may evolve.
+Retirement is a time when you get to make the rules and adapt to them as you see fit.
 What you dream about today might be radically different from what you want a few years into retirement.
 And, with Americans living longer now than ever before, it’s time to start dreaming bigger.

 Here are 25 relaxing, exciting, rewarding, simple and challenging ways you could find a perfect retirement life balance.
 And — if you are overwhelmed by your choices, skip to the bottom of this article for tips to help you figure out what to do after retirement.